For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 Once accepted, there will be a list of jobs available, and jobs will be available on a first-come-first-serve basis.

-Translators will also have a ‘rating system’ from their translated work, and those with a higher score would have access to more jobs, and higher-paying jobs.
+Translators will also have a ‘rating system’ for their translated work, and those with a higher score will have access to more jobs and higher-paying jobs.

 The amount that can be earned varies greatly due to several factors such as the baseline rates in the industry, and also the language translated.